Erica is originally from the suburbs of Denver, Colorado.

 Co-starring as "Elise Paschen" in THE BLACKLIST: Episode 16.

-In this scene, accepting payment from Raymond Reddington played by James Spader.
+Here, accepting payment from Raymond Reddington (James Spader).

 The Fräulein drops in on Dave's opening monologues on 12/9/2013 and 12/12/2013